damengde/aloof/README.md

 To run this pipeline, it is necessary to have installed Python 2.7.

 ## Installation
 After clone the repository or download the source code, you must install the prerequisite Python packages listed in the file `requirements.txt`.

 With `pip`, this is done with:

     $ pip install -r requirements.txt

 ## Configuration
 In `src` folder you can find the code and in `resource` folder the resources that we were used.

-If you want to change the paths of the input data, in the `main.py` file change these options:
+If you want to change the paths of the input data, in the `main.py` file you must to change these options:

 - house_objects_path = "YOUR PATH"
 - frame_raw_path = "YOUR PATH"
 - visualgenome_raw_path = "YOUR PATH"
 - conceptnet_raw_path = "YOUR PATH"

 ## Execution
 The general way to run this program is the following: